Buyer Database · Production Company · Updated

 What is Mediawan currently producing?

-Mediawan is currently exploiting Monte Cristo IP across film, television, a live cinema concert, and a forthcoming adventure game on M6.
-It is adapting LeBron James' series 'The Shop' for the French market via a brand partnership.
-It produces exclusive YouTube content including the Miraculous Ladybug series, which is later windowed to broadcasters.
-The company also maintains existing brands through YouTube catch-up and second-life distribution strategies.
+Mediawan is currently exploiting the Monte Cristo IP across multiple formats, including film, TV, a live cinema concert, and a forthcoming adventure game on M6.
+It has produced exclusive YouTube content including a Miraculous Ladybug series, which is later windowed to broadcasters.
+The company adapted LeBron James' series 'The Shop' for the French market through a brand partnership.
+It is also building a U.S. kids and family FAST destination using what it describes as 'the best of European kids' and family content,' with distribution agreements reportedly in advanced discussions.

-Who leads development and acquisitions at Mediawan?
+Who leads Mediawan's development and acquisitions?

 How do you get a project to Mediawan?